 - Created microservice built on WCF to rapidly build and serve search data (10x+ improvement)

-- Built and integrated Windows Service to accept and execute messages on top of RabbitMQ
+- Built and integrated Windows Services to accept and execute messages on top of RabbitMQ

 - Automated user testing using Protractor